Ward of Court

 How is an application made?

-Applications are determined by the President of the High Court and the administration of the applications is completed by the Registrar of the Wards of Court Office.
-Upon completion of a successful application, a caseworker will be assigned to the file and will act as the point of contact for the Committee.
+The President of the High Court determines applications, and the Registrar of the Wards of Court Office handles their administration.
+After a successful application, a caseworker takes charge of the file and serves as the Committee’s main contact.

 The Court recommends that a person instruct a solicitor when proceeding with an application to the High Court.
 A solicitor will best be able to furnish the Court with all the relevant details needed to make the application; medical condition, details of income and assets and next of kin among other details.